Formerly UN 13016

-UN 13,016 is yet another Class 2 summit located above Big Blue Creek in the Uncompahgre Wilderness.
-The round-trip hike is a fairly long day, and is typically combined with UN 13,051, but the hiking is very easy.
+UN 13,015 (formerly UN 13016) is yet another Class 2 summit located above Big Blue Creek in the Uncompahgre Wilderness.
+The round-trip hike is a fairly long day, and is typically combined with UN 13048 (previously UN 13,051), but the hiking is very easy.
 Our route accesses this summit from the Nellie Creek/Uncompahgre trailhead so a minimum stock 4WD is required.
 If you enjoy tundra hiking, there's plenty to be enjoyed, but the final section to the summit becomes rockier.
+Lidar removed one foot of elevation from this summit.

 Long Day // Back for Dinner